kexa-io/Kexa/documentation/Presentation-QuickLaunch.md

 We have built Kexa to automatize verifications across your working environments (cloud, workspace, APIs endpoints), with a easy-to-deploy script that will allow you to optimize your costs, conformity and security.

-Clone the repository, follow our setup guide (LINK HERE) or the quick launch (LINK HERE), setup the rules you want to verify from the already available rules file, or build your own.
+Clone the repository, follow our [setup guide](documentation/Documentation-Kexa.md) or the [quick launch](#quick-launch), setup the rules you want to verify from the already available rules file, or build your own.

 Run it and get all the available optimizations with the different notification tools (logs, mail, sms, webhook, Teams, and more incoming with generics tools)

-With Kexa, you can edit your own rules (LINK HERE) and retrieve rules or even addons built by the community (LINK HERE).
+With Kexa, you can [edit your own rules](documentation/Documentation-Kexa.md#rules-fields) and retrieve rules or even addons [built by the community](documentation/Documentation-Kexa.md#rules-fields).

 <br/><br/><br/>
 # <div align="center">**Quick Launch**</div>